Fabricio-191/valve-server-query/docs/MasterServer.md

 > The port used in `hl2master.steampowered.com` ip's is `27011` but one of them is using a different port: `27015`
 > The port numbers used by `hl1master.steampowered.com` can be anything between `27010` and `27013`.

-**WARNING:** gold source servers may not work
-The reason is unknown, the servers simply do not respond to queries